terraform-google-modules/terraform-google-log-export/docs/upgrading_to_v5.0.md

 ## Migration Instructions

-NOTE: Users should prefer to let terraform update their resources to the newer defaults.
+NOTE: Users should prefer to let Terraform update their resources to the newer defaults.
 To preserve the existing defaults, see below:

 ```diff